 Installing GKE on-prem

-Before you install GKE on-prem, you create an admin workstation VM in your vSphere environment.
-Then you use the admin workstation to install GKE on-prem.
+Before you install GKE on-prem, you create an admin workstation virtual machine (VM) instance in your vSphere environment.
+You then use the admin workstation to install GKE on-prem.

-In GKE on-prem, there is an admin cluster and one or more user clusters.
-There is also an admin workstation VM.
+GKE on-prem includes an admin cluster and one or more user clusters, as well as an admin workstation VM.
 All of these VMs run in a single vSphere cluster.

 The admin cluster is the base layer of GKE on-prem.
 It runs the following GKE on-prem components:

-Add-ons: The admin cluster runs several Kubernetes add-ons, like Grafana, Prometheus, and Stackdriver.
-Add-ons run on one or more VMs that are separate from the VMs that runs the control planes.
+Add-ons.
+The admin cluster runs several Kubernetes add-ons, like Grafana, Prometheus, and Google Cloud's operations suite.
+Add-ons run on one or more VMs that are separate from the VMs that run the control planes.

 Note that user control planes are managed by the admin cluster.
-They run on nodes in the admin cluster, not in the user clusters themselves.
+They run on nodes in the admin cluster, not in the user clusters.